Miscellaneous travel-related expenses essential to the transaction of official business are reimbursable to the traveler. (SAAM 10.60)

 Reimbursable expenses include, but are not limited to:

-- Taxi and shuttle fares (including tips), car rentals, parking fees and ferry and bridge tolls.
+- Reasonable ground transportation fares (including tips), car rentals, parking fees and ferry and bridge tolls.

 NOTE: Tolls associated with the use of high occupancy toll (HOT) lanes are considered a personal expense and are not reimbursable.

 - Registration fees required in connection with attendance at conventions, conferences and official meetings.
 See 95.05.

 - Room rental in a hotel or other place which is used to transact official business, i.e., in addition to a room for lodging.
 The room rental is reimbursable as a separate item and, as an exception to policy, must have approval from the Executive Director of Business Services/Controller.

 - Charges for necessary facsimile services.

 - Charges for GPS (global-positioning system) devices required in connection with University business travel to ensure timely arrival at the business destination.

 - Charges for necessary stenographic or typing services in connection with the preparation of reports and/or correspondence when authorized by the Executive Director of Business Services/Controller.